Suor/battle-brothers-mods/camps_and_artifacts/README.md

 - stop messing with spawnlists
 - stop messing up item sort order
 - no longer interfere with contracts and city situations (there were errors in log)
-- fixed spawning artefacts in weak locations (a square negative error, lol)
+- fixed spawning artifacts in weak locations (a square negative error)
 - do not overwrite huge files both config and bb classes, this used to overwrite changes from vanilla/DLC updates and brought many small issues